December 13, 2020

-- Format: Live presentation with auto-captions.
-Recording and captioning provided by Black Designers Ignite.
-Adapted transcript added here.
+Live presentation with auto-captions.
+Recording and captioning by Black Designers Ignite with an adapted transcript by Jess.

-Speaker: Jessica Oddi (in English).
+Speaker: Jessica Oddi in English.
 Approximately 6 minutes and 36 seconds.
-With a live panel discussion afterwards (not recorded in this segment).
+With a live panel discussion afterwards [not recorded].
 Replay of the full event here.

 Allies in Action title next to the Black Designers Ignite Logo.